 Charity Round-Up

 We recently learned that September 5th is designated as International Charity Day.
-Created in honor of Mother Teresa life, it’s a day dedicated to raise awareness of the power of charitable acts.
+Created in honor of Mother Teresa’s life, it’s a day dedicated to raising awareness of the power of charitable acts.
 To bring our own special touch to this celebration, we’ve put together a top charity run-off from our past charity winners that received the highest number of votes.
 Help us narrow down the ultimate winner from the list below.

 As always, each organization has excellent charity ratings to ensure our donation will have the most significant impact.
 We invite you to learn more about them and join us in donating to one of them by casting your vote.